Turning Point of Tampa Addiction Treatment Tampa Florida

 Under What Circumstances is a Person Subject to the Baker Act?

-The Florida statute states that a person may be transported to an approved receiving facility for involuntary examination if they meet all the following criteria:
+The Florida statute states that a person may be transported to an approved receiving facility for involuntary examination and psychiatric evaluation if they meet all the following criteria:

 • They are mentally or emotionally impaired to the extent they cannot control their own actions or understand reality.
 This does not include substance abuse impairment or developmental disability.

-• They have refused voluntary examination, or, because of a mental illness, they cannot understand that an examination is necessary.
+• They have refused voluntary examination, or, because of a mental illness, they cannot understand that an examination is necessary to address his or her mental illness.

 • Without treatment, they may suffer personal neglect or may cause harm to themselves or others.